Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 1. Deepcore GK2

-The Deepcore GK2 is the Scout’s default primary weapon — a reliable automatic assault rifle with nothing fancy about it.
-With steady accuracy and decent damage, it’s best suited as a defensive weapon to deal with whatever is cornering you.
+The Deepcore GK2 is the Scout’s default primary weapon — a reliable automatic assault rifle that comes with steady accuracy and respectable damage, It’s not a particularly flashy weapon, but it’ll get the job done.

-That being said, it packs enough of a punch to kill anything, as long as you can hit their squishy weak points.
+The Deepcore packs enough of a punch to kill anything, as long as you can hit their squishy weakpoints.
 Just don’t expect to hold off the swarm on your own with this, as you’ll quickly find yourself out of ammo.

 - [1] Expanded Ammo Bags